Sharapova denied French Open wild card - Capital Sports

 Sharapova’s absence leaves the women’s French Open field wide open with Serena Williams, a three-time champion in Paris, sitting out the rest of the season as she prepares to give birth to her first child.

-Sharapova is though guaranteed a qualifying spot at Wimbledon in July after winning her opening match in Rome, and she could earn a slot in the main draw if she reaches the semi-finals of the event she has won three times.
+Sharapova is guaranteed a qualifying spot at Wimbledon in July after winning her opening match in Rome, although she missed a chance at direct entrance into the main draw after a second-round exit on Tuesday.

-However Tuesday’s decision could damage her hopes of being awarded direct entrance to Wimbledon, which runs from July 3 to 17.
+The Russian, whose ranking has plummeted to 211, could have earned her spot at Wimbledon by reaching the semi-finals in Italy but retired from her match against Mirjana Lucic-Baroni in the final set with a thigh injury.

-“We’re keeping an eye on the French Open,” said Philip Brook, chairman of the All England Club, who will reveal the Wimbledon wild card recipients on June 20.
+“I apologise for having to withdraw from my match with a left thigh injury,” Sharapova said in a statement.
+“I will be getting all the necessary examinations to make sure it is not serious.”

 Comments